samsquire/ideas4/README.md

 My personal files inevitably leads to lots of small files which take forever to copy and are transferred very slowly by my hardware when copied.
 I propose a personal file manager which handles archiving for our files by letting us "log into" our files by unpacking them to fast media and lets us "repack" the files back up when we logout of the file manager.

 It should be extracted on desktop environment login and repacked asychronously in the background.
-Then you can copy the file to your NAS or cloud backup solution.
+Then you can copy the file to your NAS or cloud backup solution as one fast contiguous file transfer.
+You could also layer encryption and deduplication ontop of this.

 # 2. Idea management software

 Society is composed of ideas, let's let everyone track the ideas they like.
+Ideas are informally collected throughout life, there's no central knowledgebase for an individual.
+There's Wikipedia which represents society's knowledge but there are few systems for collecting ideas you agree with and want to see more of.
+This document is actually an example of what I want to see: people aggregating ideas they like and want to invest time in.

 # 3. Pick up and drop

-Drag and drop is too hard.
-What about picking an item up and then dropping it.
+Drag and drop is too hard, especially on laptop trackpads or nibs.
+What if instead we visually pick up an item up and then drop it.
 There would be no need to click and hold the mouse.
+Copy and paste APIs are usually separate from drag and drop APIs, but they don't need to be.

 # 4. Chronological news